inovex/scrumlr.io/docs/src/content/docs/self-hosting/env-vars.md

 client reads those cookies on startup.
 The one exception is `SCRUMLR_LISTEN_PORT`, which configures nginx itself.

-A consequence worth knowing: a cookie value takes precedence over anything baked in at build time, and when a cookie is absent the client falls back to its own default — `SCRUMLR_SHOW_LEGAL_DOCUMENTS`, for instance, defaults to *enabled*, so leaving it empty does not hide the legal pages.
-See [Frontend configuration](/dev/frontend/configuration/#runtime-configuration-cookies) for the full resolution order.
+A consequence worth knowing: a cookie value takes precedence over anything baked in at build time, and when a cookie is absent the client falls back to its own default.
+See [Frontend configuration](/docs/src/content/docs/dev/frontend/configuration.md#runtime-configuration-cookies) for the full resolution order.

 ### Show legal documents